Prospective and Current ATRA Student Members – Frequently Asked Questions (FAQs)

 Yes.
 The practicum placement must still meet all the criteria listed above regarding completion of a practicum placement as part of your post-secondary studies.

-No. Please note that Student Members will be required to meet all professional membership criteria in effect at the time of application for professional membership.
+Please note that Student Members will be required to meet all professional membership or supporting member criteria in effect at the time of application for professional or supporting membership.

 No. We honor that you have paid your dues with the $50.00 and we waive the $300.00 for your first year by your request of a discount code to the applications coordinator email@example.com.
 You will be provided ATRA Professional status if your Professional Membership application is approved by the Membership Committee.
 Please refer to the "Become a Member" section of the website.
 The process to become a Professional Member is outlined in detail there.